!Header Buttons Right Side

 Behavior

-Don’t think that a big cat will act like a domestic one.
+Before adopting an exotic cat, don’t assume that a big cat will behave like a domestic one.
 Some exotic cats don’t like litter boxes, while others don’t enjoy being handled.
 Ocelots, for example, really don’t like domestication, and have a habit of ignoring commands … even more than the typical housecat.

 Compromise